amondnet/claude-lsp-cli/README.md

 **Use built-in diagnostics if you:**

 - Have stable MCP connection to IDE with language servers
-- Prefer clean, minimal UI without JSON output
+- Prefer clean, minimal UI without verbose diagnostic output
 - Don't need customization or language-specific control

 Both systems are **complementary** - you can use both simultaneously for maximum coverage.